Struktal/geocoding-util/README.md

 >
 > Data from OpenStreetMap is licensed under [ODbL](https://opendatacommons.org/licenses/odbl/).

+> This library uses the [Curl-Adapter](https://github.com/JensOstertag/curl-adapter) library to send requests to the Nominatim API.
+>
+> The Curl-Adapter library is licensed under the [MIT License](https://github.com/JensOstertag/curl-adapter/blob/main/LICENSE-MIT).
+> (c) 2023 Jens Ostertag

 ## Installation
 To install this library, include it in your project using composer:
 ```json